-Here at Wealthface, we love investing in ETFs as they successfully combine the best of both worlds; they bring together the flexibility of a stock with the diversification of mutual funds.
+Here at Wealthface, we love investing in ETFs as they successfully combine the best of both worlds; they bring together the flexibility of an ETF stock with the diversification of mutual funds.

 The main advantage of ETFs is the fact that by nature, they carry low fees.
-In fact, when you compare an ETF to an equivalent mutual fund, you see a radical difference; mutual funds can charge over 2% per year, while ETFs fees general stay under 0.3% – and that’s what we want!
+In fact, when you compare an ETF to an equivalent mutual fund, you see a radical difference; mutual funds can charge over 2% per year, while ETFs fees generally stay under 0.3% – and that’s what we want!

-Why are they so cheap?
-Quite simply because ETFs don’t work by trying to guess which stocks or bonds are set to become winners on the market, and instead track whole packages of investments.
-As a result, fund managers don’t need to make so many trades with ETFs, and fewer trades mean lower fees.
+Quite simply because ETFs don’t work by trying to guess which stocks or bonds are set to become winners on the market, and instead track whole packages of an ETF investment.
+As a result, fund managers don’t need to make a lot of ETF trading, and fewer trades mean lower fees.

 Good news!
 There is no minimum amount to invest in ETFs – you don’t have to pay a dime more than the price of an individual share.
 In fact, there isn’t much that’s not straightforward and simple when it comes to ETFs.
 Because ETFs trade on the stock market, they’re easy to buy and sell, and you’ll be able to see the benefits they bring.

-Can you now see why more and more people are turning to Wealthface and ETFs?
+Can you now see why more and more people are turning to Wealthface and ETFs offering the best dividend ETF?
 It’s clear that ETFs offer the best components of both stocks and mutual funds and maximize your wealth while minimizing risk… and that’s the same approach we take at Wealthface.